 Ключові моменти

-• Treat with methimazole and, for symptoms, a beta-blocker; however, only about 35% of cases acquired outside the neonatal period resolve with antithyroid drugs and patients may need definitive therapy using radioactive iodine or surgery.
+Treat with methimazole and, for symptoms, a beta-blocker; however, patients outside the neonatal period who do not achieve remission with antithyroid medications may need definitive therapy using radioactive iodine or surgery.